MorganFellDEV/morganfell.dev/about.md

 ## Side Projects

 * [How Much is a Freddo?](https://github.com/MorganFellDEV/HowMuchIsAFreddo)
-Does what it says on the tin, tells you the prices of Freddos.
 Scrapes various UK supermarket websites for the prices of the world's greatest chocolate, the [Freddo](https://en.wikipedia.org/wiki/Freddo)
 * [NovaBot](https://github.com/morganfelldev/moogdc/)
 Discord Bot used in a server with over 2200 members, general chat bot with fun GIFs and interactions.
 [Dashboard here!](https://cloud.moorgaan.dev)